-Section/Page Limit Description Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, and product distribution.
-Technical Qualifications and Resources The Technical Qualifications and Resources should contain the following information: (Approximately 20% of the Technical Volume) Describe the project team's unique qualifications and expertise, including those of key subrecipients.
-Describe the project team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project. • This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives.
-Describe the time commitment of the key team members to support the project. • Describe the technical services to be provided by DOE/NNSA FFRDCs, if applicable.
-For multi-organizational or multi-investigator projects, describe succinctly: The roles and the work to be performed by each PI and senior/key personnel; Business agreements between the applicant and each PI and senior/key personnel; \circ How the various efforts will be integrated and managed; Process for making decisions on scientific/technical direction; Publication arrangements; Intellectual Property issues; and Communication plans.
+The Technical Qualifications and Resources should contain the following information:

+- Describe the project team's unique qualifications and expertise, including those of key subrecipients, including demonstrated experience managing projects of similar size (budgetary amounts), scope (progression of technology from low TRL to higher TRL), and complexity (integrating multiple technologies and/or team members on a single effort). - Describe the project team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project. - This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives. - Describe the time commitment of the key team members to support the project. - Describe the technical services to be provided by DOE/NNSA FFRDCs, if applicable. - For multi-organizational or multi-investigator projects, describe succinctly: - The roles and the work to be performed by each PI and senior/key personnel; - Business agreements between the applicant and each PI and senior/key personnel; - How the various efforts will be integrated and managed; - Process for making decisions on scientific/technical direction; - Publication arrangements; - Intellectual Property issues; and - Communication plans iii.
+Resumes